node-prism/grove/README.md

     body: c.payload.body,
   };

-  // Queued tasks optionally accept a callback.
-In this case, we pass a callback to the
+  // Queued tasks can receive an optional callback.
+Here, we pass a callback to the
-  // task so that when the task finishes, we can send a completion message back to the
+  // task so that when the task is complete, we can send a completion message to the
-  // client that initiated the task. const callback = () => {
+  // client that launched the task. const callback = () => {
     c.connection.send({ command: "job:status", payload: { status: "finished" } });
   };